Dublin Literary Award: History

 The award was established in 1994 as the International IMPAC Dublin Literary Award, a joint initiative of Dublin City Council and the American productivity company IMPAC, which had its European headquarters in Dublin.
 James Irwin, president of IMPAC, established the prize money at €100,000.
 A trust fund was established to pay for the award and its maintenance.
 The award has been administered by Dublin City Public Libraries since its inception.
 IMPAC went defunct in the late-2000s when its founder and president James Irwin died in 2009.
 In late 2013, the trust fund became exhausted and there was no money left to run the award.
 The council agreed to step in and continue funding the award under the same brand name of the now-defunct company while seeking a new sponsor.
 It was reported that the council paid €100,000 for the prize plus €80,250 in administration costs in 2015.
 The award was subsequently renamed the International DUBLIN Literary Award in November 2015.
+In 2021, it was awarded as the Dublin Literary Award.

 Describing the award as "the most eclectic and unpredictable of the literary world's annual gongs", the journalist Michelle Pauli posed the question in relation to the longlist for the 2004 edition: "Where would you find Michael Dobbs and Tony Parsons up against Umberto Eco and Milan Kundera for a €100,000 prize?"